proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

         ceph tell mon.* config set debug_mon 10/10

-There is no quorum
+**Adjusting debug levels when there is no quorum**

   Use the admin socket of the specific monitor that needs to be debugged and directly adjust the monitor's configuration options::

       ceph daemon mon.FOO config set debug_mon 10/10

+**Returning debug levels to their default values**

-To return the debug levels to their default values, run the above commands using the debug level ``1/10`` rather than ``10/10``.
-To check a monitor's current values, use the admin socket and run either of the following commands:
+To return the debug levels to their default values, run the above commands using the debug level ``1/10`` rather than the debug level ``10/10``.
+To check a Monitor's current values, use the admin socket and run either of the following commands:

   .. prompt:: bash